leakko/bulk-email-sender/README.md

 - Create email subject and body inside data.js file
 - Add the list of emails in emails.txt file (one email per line, that is, separating each email using a line break)
 - Execute npm run send-emails or directly execute send-mails.ps1 with PowerShell
-- If one or mails failed to be sent, they will be stored inside emails-fallidos.txt file.
+- If one or mails failed to be sent, they will be stored inside failed-emails.txt file.